Your Sardinia Questions, Answered: 15 Things You Need to Know Before Booking

 Getting There & Around

-Q: Which airport should I fly into — Cagliari, Olbia, or Alghero?
+Q: Which airport should you fly into — Cagliari, Olbia, or Alghero?

-Depends entirely on what you want.
-Olbia (OLB) is your gateway to Costa Smeralda and the northeast beaches — land here if beaches are your priority.
+It comes down to what you're chasing.
+Olbia (OLB) is your gateway to Costa Smeralda and the northeast beaches — land here if beaches top the list.
 Cagliari (CAG) is best for the south coast, the interior, and the archaeological sites.
 Alghero (AHO) serves the northwest, including Neptune's Grotto and the Catalan old town.

-My advice: if you only have a week and want a mix of everything, fly into Olbia and out of Cagliari (or vice versa).
-One-way car rental surcharges are usually only 30-50 EUR and you avoid backtracking.
+The smart play: if you've got a week and want a mix of everything, fly into Olbia and out of Cagliari (or the reverse).
+One-way car rental surcharges usually run just 30-50 EUR, and you skip all the backtracking.

-Q: Do I really need a rental car?
+Q: Do you really need a rental car?

 Yes.
 Full stop.
 Public transport outside Cagliari is essentially nonexistent.
-Buses between major towns run infrequently and don't reach beaches or archaeological sites.
+Buses between major towns run infrequently and never reach the beaches or archaeological sites.
 Rent from about 30 EUR/day.
-Book well ahead for July-August — there are genuine shortages and prices spike to 80+ EUR/day.
-Automatic transmission costs more but the mountain roads are easier to navigate.
+Book well ahead for July-August — the shortages are real and prices spike to 80+ EUR/day.
+Automatic transmission costs more, but it makes the mountain roads far easier to handle.

-Q: Can I take a ferry instead of flying?
+Q: Can you take a ferry instead of flying?

 Absolutely.
 Overnight ferries run from Civitavecchia (Rome's port), Genoa, and Livorno.
 The crossing takes 6-12 hours depending on the route.
 Prices start around 40 EUR per person plus 60 EUR for a car.
-A cabin adds 50-100 EUR but sleeping in a reclining seat on a ferry is exactly as uncomfortable as it sounds.
+A cabin adds 50-100 EUR — and it's worth it, because a reclining seat on a ferry is exactly as uncomfortable as it sounds.
 Book months ahead for July-August.

 Beaches & Nature